-In 2009 and 2010, Public Works and Government Services Canada (PWGSC) carried out a series of activities to come up with a plan for the future of the Armoury: public consultations, a feasibility and profitability analysis, a variety of historical, archaeological and environmental analyses, and studies and post-disaster structural evaluations.
+In 2009 and 2010, Public Services and Procurement Canada (PSPC) carried out a series of activities to come up with a plan for the future of the Armoury: public consultations, a feasibility and profitability analysis, a variety of historical, archaeological and environmental analyses, and studies and post-disaster structural evaluations.

 In November 2012, the Government of Canada unveiled the Design for reconstruction of the Voltigeurs de Québec Armoury.

 In 2015, Arcop, D.F.S.
-Inc. Architecture and Design, St Gelais Montminy and Associates, joint venture architects, provided PWGSC with plans and specifications.
+Inc. Architecture and Design, St Gelais Montminy and Associates, joint venture architects, provided PSPC with plans and specifications.